prrao87/pydantic-benchmarks/README.md

 The benchmark was run using `pytest-benchmark`.
 See the respective version directories for steps to reproduce the benchmark results.

+> [!NOTE]
+> * The numbers below are from a 2022 M2 Macbook Pro with 16GB RAM
+> * The dataset used comprises 129,971 wine review JSON records
-The run times reported are for each validation over all 130k records of wine review data (JSON), reported as the average over 10 runs, amounting to ~1.3 million validations per version benchmarked.
+> * The run times reported as the average over 10 runs

 ### Basic validator

-The basic validator makes use of simple Pydantic models, with very minor changes between v1 and v2.
+The basic validator's [schema](./v2/schemas.py) makes use of simple Pydantic models, with very minor changes between v1 and v2.

 Version | Run time (sec) | Speedup factor over v1
 ---: | ---: | ---: